pepaslabs/ClimbingOutOfTheTarPit/README.md

 # Rationale

-"This code is hard to follow."
+"This code is a bunch of spaghetti."

 "I fixed one bug and several new bugs appeared."